mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - 3B: Install the ELB Operator on the LZ subnet which has an `unmanaged` tag.
 Result: Controller is not finding the VPC tagged by cluster tag
 - 4: Install with tags: SB for LB, LZ Unmanaged, VPC cluster shared.
 Results: OK.
 There were wrong credentials granted to the controller, so the tag for VPC may be useless.
 Need to run more tests
 - 5: Install with tags: SB for LB.
 Results: Success
 - 6: Install #4 + using NLB as default.
-Result: TODO
+Result: Success.
+The NLB has more unrestrictive security group rules, installing the compute nodes in the public subnets could expose the node ports directly to the internet.

 ## References <a name="references"></a>